 In Arizona, you can deduct your mortgage interest from your state income taxes, even if you didn’t itemize your deductions and deduct your mortgage interest when you filled out your federal income tax return.
 If you did itemize and deduct your mortgage interest on your federal return you can get a “double deduction” when you fill out your state income tax return.

 If you sell your Arizona home you won’t pay real estate transfer taxes but you will pay a flat fee of $2 per deed or contract.

 Arizona Mortgage Refinance

 When it’s time to refinance your Arizona mortgage you don’t have to go with the same lender you used the first time around.
 Feel free to shop around for a better deal.
-If you refinance your mortgage and you previously received a Mortgage Credit Certificate, you must re-apply for a new MCC after closing your refinance mortgage.
-And the same non-profit, HUD-approved counselors who can help Arizonans with a home purchase can also help Arizonans navigate the refinance process.
+The same non-profit, HUD-approved counselors who can help Arizonans with a home purchase can also help Arizonans navigate the refinance process.
 Don’t forget that closing costs are due on completion of a refinance so you’ll need to budget for this extra expense.